JaySabva/DSACodeJaySabva/README.md

 # Earth 616 🌏
 # Jay Sabva
 # Slow learner but i have consistency.
-# This Is Marathon And Speed Does Not Matters Here Only How Much Time You Can Run Matters.
+# This Is Marathon And Speed Does Not Matters Here Only How Long You Can Run Matters.